Skip to content

 Edward de Bono

-In this execution phase, the AI ML application is in production.
+In the AI execution phase, the AI ML application is now in production.
 As an example, let’s use ChatGPT as the production AI application.
 In this case, the ChatGPT application is looking for an input prompt from the user.
 Once it has the input, it will process the data, and provide a response.
 From there the human can make a decision on what to do next.
-However, remember this is a simple example where there are many other examples where the AI is completely autonomous where no human is involved such as a self-driving car.
-So in regard to decision-making, this AI execution step is where the rest of the decision-making steps occur listed below.
+However, remember this is a simple example.
+Indeed, there are increasingly many more examples where AI acts as an agent and is completely autonomous in the decision-making process such as a self-driving car.
+So in regard to decision-making, this AI execution phase is where AI can either support, augment, or even act autonomously.

 “A good decision is based on knowledge and not on numbers.”